Rhode Island BlueGreen Innovation Challenge

 - Increase the availability of clean, sustainable energy in Rhode Island

 - Enhance sustainability of the Ocean State’s seafood system, from boat/farm-to-plate

 - Improve community resilience: economic empowerment, health, and food security

 - Inspire the next generation to focus on solving problems that really matter

 - Winners announced at Final Pitch Event, June 2021

 - 1st Place Prize: $10,000

-The contest is open to young adults who attend an institution of higher education in Rhode Island or are from Rhode Island and studying at an out-of-state institution.
-Recent graduates (2 years or less) are also welcome to apply.
+The contest is open to young adults who attend an institution of higher education in Rhode Island, southern/central Massachusetts, and Connecticut, or are living in Rhode Island while studying at an out-of-state institution.
+This includes four-year universities, community colleges, and technical schools.
+Recent graduates are also welcome to apply.